Twonki/Microtope/core/README.md

 This is the library shared amongst the java parts.

-The primary use is to reduce code-repetition and have a high-tested lib with shared api´s.
+The primary use is to reduce code-repetition and have a high-tested lib with shared interfaces.
 With this Bib, changes should be faster doable as they don´t need to be doubled.

 The secondary use is to see and play how the maven package will fit into the CI/CD-pipeline.
 Especially things as 2 step builds and pipeline-triggers are the focus of this.